metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### Internet Access Forbidden

-This configuration can only be achieved by creating a new kubernetes cluster, it is not possible to modify a existing cluster (with internet access `baseline` or `restricted`) to this configuration.
-It is also required to specify the most recent version of kubernetes, older versions of kubernetes are not supported.
+This configuration can only be achieved by creating a new Kubernetes cluster, it is not possible to modify a existing cluster (with internet access `baseline` or `restricted`) to this configuration.
+It is also required to specify the most recent version of Kubernetes, older versions of Kubernetes are not supported.

-Every network access modifications triggered by a cluster user, either by adding or modifying CWNPs or adding a Service Type Loadbalancer, is validated against the list of allowed networks.
+Every network access modification triggered by a cluster user, either by adding or modifying CWNPs or adding a Service Type LoadBalancer, is validated against the list of allowed networks.

 `containerd` is configured so that all required images are pulled from the private registry mirror.
 This registry contains only the strictly required images, therefore no additional (workload) images can be pulled from public registries.